Sean Thornton: Aberystwyth Town

-Conwy Borough FC

-After doing pre season with Chris Herbert's men Thornton signed for the ambitious North Wales club on a years pay as you play deal, while he proves his fitness from a ruptured Achilles' tendon.
-Thornton was influential in Conwy Boroughs undefeated start to the season, also scoring twice in 3 games.
-But after 6 games in to the 2013/14 season Sean Thornton was released from Conwy for breaching Club rules.

 Bala Town

 On 3 January 2014, Thornton agreed to join Welsh Premier League side Bala Town.
 He was handed the number nine shirt.

 Drogheda United

 On 4 January 2015 Sean agreed to sign for hometown club Drogheda United in what would be his first experience of playing in the League of Ireland.
 Thornton signed along with former Athlone Town player Sean Brennan.
 Thornton made his debut against Bray Wanderers in a 1–0 away win.
 In his next game Thornton set up the winner with a free kick in a 3–2 win against Sligo Rovers.

 On 26 November Thornton re-signed with the club on a year deal.
-He said "I am looking forward and determined to get the club back into the top tier where it belongs."